authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 2. Then, for any message received by a Mail Receiver:

     a.
-Receivers authenticate the messages using [DMARC] and/or whatever other authentication mechanisms they wish to apply.
+Receivers authenticate the messages using [DMARC] and whatever other authentication mechanisms they wish to apply.

     b.
 The receiver queries the DNS for a corresponding BIMI record and proof of indicator validation.